hchoi391/UV-Environment-Tracker/README.md

 ## Components:
 1. Sparkfun AS7331 UV Sensor Breakout Board

-...
-The UV sensor is a 3-channel AS7331 by ams-OSRAM.
+⋅⋅⋅The UV sensor is a 3-channel AS7331 by ams-OSRAM.
 It is a low-power, low-noise UV sensor capable of reading UVA, UVB, and UVC channels and converting those radiation levels to a digital result.
 The chip has adjustable gain, conversion time, and different measurement modes.
 The chip communicates via I2C and stores a 16-bit integer as the measured value for each respective channel.
-2. Mbed LPC1768
+4. Mbed LPC1768
-...
 The Mbed in this project was chosen to simplify the I2C communication with the AS7331.
 Additionally, it was able to control the motor using 4 digital inputs through the ULN2003 Stepper Motor Driver
-3. Raspberry Pi 4
+5. Raspberry Pi 4
 ... temp
-4. 28BYJ-48 4-Phase Stepper Motor
+6. 28BYJ-48 4-Phase Stepper Motor
 ... temp
-5. ULN2003 Stepper Motor Driver
+7. ULN2003 Stepper Motor Driver
 ... temp

 # Setup